Gibberlings3/transitions/transitions/readme.transitions.english.txt

 Also to remain consistent with SoD, after Sarevok is defeated Liia offers to recruit Imoen for magic training, the timing of which is up to the player
 If SoD is installed, the Korlasz dungeon quest will be a regular skippable clean-up quest, with no tour-guide Imoen, and allowing you to come and go as you please
 NOTE: Your party will not be given a key ring when doing the Korlasz quest.
 If you want one, you can buy one at various merchants in Baldur's Gate when SoD is present
-In EET, Duke Belt's item allows for skipping all or the remainder of SoD at almost any time during the campaign (there is a point of no escape toward the end)
+If SoD is installed, Duke Belt's item allows for skipping all or the remainder of SoD at almost any time during the campaign (there is a point of no escape toward the end)

 ------------------------------------------------------------------------
 New Bhaal-spawn power